 Long-distance travel isn’t always an option.
 But that doesn’t mean you can’t get away.
 The Pocono Mountains is a scenic and satisfying choice for short road trips to soothe the care-worn soul.
-Stay lakeside at Silver Birches Resort and soak up the simple pleasures of summer.
-There’s nothing like reclining in an Adirondack chair, with a cold drink and a favorite book while the sights and sounds of Lake Wallenpaupack surround you.
+Stay lakeside at Silver Birches Resort and soak up the view.
+There’s nothing like reclining in an Adirondack chair, with a drink and a favorite book while the sights and sounds of Lake Wallenpaupack surround you.
 Settlers Hospitality Founder Jeanne Genzlinger shares some of her picks for titles that will transport and touch you, especially during uncertain times.
 Here’s your ultimate lake take reading list.

 Jeanne’s first two selections are worlds and a century apart.
 “These two stories could not be more different but they both show the resilience of the human spirit and are uplifting and informative reads,” she explains.

 A Gentleman in Moscow by Amor Towles